EU, Japan start push for exemptions from Trump tariffs

 The EU is also maintaining a threat of counter-measures that would target U.S. imports ranging from maize to motorcycles, and may publish its list next week to allow industry and other interested parties to give their input.
 Under World Trade Organization rules, such counter-measures have to be in place within 90 days of the U.S. tariffs entering force.

-European steel and aluminium associations have warned that the U.S. tariffs could cost their sectors thousands of jobs.
+European steel and aluminum associations have warned that the U.S. tariffs could cost their sectors thousands of jobs.